Students

 DOUBLE DIPPING

 No single entry may be submitted in its entirety in more than one Programming category.
-The same student may not be listed on more than one entry for doing the same job using the same work.
-If a student was responsible for more than one role, they submit the video in the appropriate craft categories to be judged for that particular craft (ie writer, editor, etc.).
+The same student may not be listed on more than one entry for performing the same production role/job for the same content submitted to more than one category.
+If a student was responsible for more than one role, they may submit the video in the appropriate craft categories to be judged for that particular craft (i.e. Writer, Editor, etc.).

 ENTRY ERRORS AND OMISSIONS